 Grants received in advance that relate to the period after year-end are reported as unearned revenues in the statements of financial position.

 Food Inventories

-Food inventory is stated at the lower of cost or market determined by the first-in, first-out method.
+Food inventory is stated at average cost determined by the first-in, first-out method.